 Are you ready for winter?

 Now is the time to start thinking about winterizing your boat.
 A little effort now can save you from much greater expense should you suffer damage over the winter period.
-Forms have been enclosed with the latest newsletter, so if you want Chris Davey of River Ouse Marine Engineering to winterize your boat, please complete, sign and return to the Office.
+Please be aware we are limited to approximately 150 hard standing spaces over winter.
+Space is allocated on a first come first serve basis so it is advisable to return your winterizing form asap to avoid missing out.
+We will be organising and operating the lifter, If you would like your boat winterizng there is the option on the form to instruct Chris Davey of River Ouse Marine Engineering to winterize your boat.

 Download the form by clicking the link below: